LacunaSoftware/docs/docs.en-us/articles/web-pki/get-started.md

 <iframe width="100%" height="300" src="https://jsfiddle.net/LacunaSoftware/6zkwejb9/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 In order to run the example, click the **Result** tab.
-If this is the first time you're using WEb PKI, you'll be redirected to the installation page and will be automatically redirected back after the installation completes.
+If this is the first time you're using Web PKI, you'll be redirected to the installation page and will be automatically redirected back after the installation completes.

 > [!NOTE]
 > The example above will only work on your web application if it is running on **localhost**.
 That means you can go ahead and experiment with it in your web application,